2023 Jeep Wrangler

 Avail.
 Engine Type

-Wrangler vehicles are inherently off-road ready with standard part-time four-wheel drive.
+The 2023 Jeep Wrangler offers more than 10 trims for the model year, including the entry-level Sport, Sport S, Sahara, Rubicon, Willys, High Altitude, High Tide, Sahara 4xe, Rubicon 4xe, and Rubicon 392 among others.
+A 285-horsepower 3.6-liter V6 Pentastar engine is the standard under the hood and can be paired either with a six-speed manual transmission or an eight-speed automatic transmission.
+Other power plant options include an available 3.0-liter diesel V6, the all-new plug-in hybrid 4xe powertrain, and the hefty 6.4-liter V8 that’s exclusive to the Rubicon 392 trim.
+Wrangler vehicles are all off-road ready with standard part-time four-wheel drive.
 The Command-Trac 4×4 system that’s standard on the entry-level tier trims offers buyers a 2.72:1 crawl ratio and can conquer even the roughest terrain out there.
 Other performance-oriented trims, like the Rubicon and Rubicon 392 for example, come standard with the Rock-Trac 4×4 system and brings skid plates, front and rear tow hooks, Tru-Lok differentials, a 4LO crawling ratio of 4:1.
 Selec-Trac is also available and allows the Wrangler to automatically switch to 4×4 prowess when the driving conditions require it.
-The Driver is responsible for using a knob that determines the exact amount of traction depending whether the Wrangler is traversing snow, mud, rocks, sand, and other challenging driving conditions.
+The Driver is tasked with using knob that determines the exact amount of traction depending whether the Wrangler is traversing snow, mud, rocks, sand, or other challenging driving conditions.

 The heritage and recognizable style of the Jeep Wrangler remains intact.
 LED headlamps, LED turn signals, and LED taillamps are available on the high-tier trims, but the most innovative feature introduced by Jeep is the Sky One-Touch powertop that’s able to retract the full length of the roof with the simple push of a button – just like a convertible!
 However, unlike convertibles, this power soft top is able to function even while the SUV is in motion at 60 mph.
 The premium Sunrider soft top does away with the traditional window and back windshield zippers and replaces the joints with a sliding track mechanism for easy removal and retrieval.
 The hardtop option is still available and comes in three pieces including the removable freedom panels.
 Unlike the last-generation Wrangler, this hardtop offers new and improved latches that make hardtop removal faster than before.